mazurowski-lab/MRI-parameter-prediction/README.md

 ### (2) Training and Testing IAP Prediction Model on Breast MRIs
 Run `main.py` to train and test our model with the same settings as in the paper.
 As a side note, the new IAP prediction loss is found in `src/IAP_model.py`.

+You can find our trained model [here](https://drive.google.com/file/d/1VNpXst4jDASJE0thntL__3Pns_16Ai-H/view), if you don't want to train from scratch on your own dataset.

 ### (3) Analyzing Dataset IAP Distributions and Statistics
 These results were shown in the paper's supplementary materials; they can be reproduced with `analyze_IAPs.py`.